-What is the minimum share of socially sustainable investments?
+What is the minimum share of sustainable investments with a social objective?

-The minimum share of sustainable investments with a social objective is 1%.
+The minimum share of sustainable investments with a social objective is 85%.

-What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-Cash may be held as ancillary liquidity or for risk balancing purposes.
-The fund may use derivatives and other techniques for the purposes described in the "Fund Descriptions" in the prospectus.
-This category may also include securities for which relevant data is not available.
-Minimum environmental or social safeguards are not applicable.
+Cash may be used as ancillary liquidity or for risk balancing purposes.
+The fund may use derivatives and other techniques for specific purposes within the scope described in the "Fund Descriptions" in the prospectus.
+The specific purposes include, but are not limited to, currency hedging and liquidity management.
+Minimum environmental and social safeguards are applicable to these investment, to exclude companies and issuers subject to international sanctions, as well as entities that are involved in serious breaches of international norms, where engagement is deemed not to be possible or effective.